hamdielzard/Wordeo/server/README.md

    - `models`: store database schemas here
    - `routes`: store different routes for each component here
    - `tests`: store all backend related tests here
-   - `.env`: store project configurations here
+   - `.env`: store project configurations in this file; importing the module `dotenv` is required to access these configurations
    - `server.js`: this is the main entry point for the backend server

 ### MongoDB